Find Trade Colleges

 The acceptance rate at Georgetown is 12%, making it one of the most selective schools in the country.
 Around 41% of accepted students are men, and 59% are women.

-22% of Georgetown students take out loans to afford college costs.
+Roughly 22% of students at Georgetown take out loans to pay for college.
 The average amount of student loans is $7,863 a year.
-The school reports a student loan default rate of 0.2% which is much lower than the average rate of 10.8%!
+The student loan default rate of 0.2% means most graduates are not struggling to pay off their loans.

 A typical bachelor’s-degree holder from this school earns an average of $78,439 during the early-career years.